 Feed from the processing plant effluent stream is directed to the UFR sump.
 The slurry is then pumped at a relatively high pressure to multiple Hydrocyclones using a McLanahan rubber lined Pump.
 The Hydrocyclones recover most of the +400 mesh (38µm) fractions as partially dewatered underflow, which is in turn directed to the Dewatering Screen.
 The Dewatering Screen further dewaters the Hydrocyclone underflow to a conveyable/stackable product that is essentially drip-free even though the moisture content may exceed 20%.
+The recovered material is conveyable and stackable and is suitable for multiple industries, including sand, iron ore, coal recovery, ash, industrial sands, frac sand, and more.
 Any particles passing through the Dewatering Screen surface are recirculated through the Hydrocyclones to recover these fractions, forming a closed circuit.

 After initially starting in the fines recovery business with 4” (100mm) Hydrocyclones, McLanahan Corporation quickly migrated to 9” (225mm) and 12” (300mm) units to reduce wear and, more importantly, to eliminate plugging of the apex on the Hydrocyclones.
 For every Hydrocyclone that is blocked, 100% of that portion of the feed goes directly to waste.
 If you have a 20 Hydrocyclone cluster and one Hydrocyclone blocks, then 5% of the flow remains untreated.
 It doesn’t take long for another and then another Hydrocyclone to block, and before you know it, you have less than 50% of the flow going direct to the pond.